panva/jose/SECURITY.md

 - **Oversized inputs** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): Except for the configurable JWE decompressed plaintext limit, the library does not enforce size limits on JWTs, JWS, JWE, JWK, or JWKS inputs.
 Enforcing input size limits appropriate for the application's context (e.g., limiting the size of incoming tokens or payloads before passing them to the library) is the responsibility of the application.
 - **Untrusted JWKS sources**: Security issues arising from fetching keys from untrusted or compromised JWKS endpoints, insecure transport, user-provided fetch implementations, proxies, or writable caches are the user's responsibility.
 - **Application policy decisions**: Missing `exp`, `aud`, `iss`, `sub`, `typ`, `nonce`, `jti`, or custom claims, replay prevention, token revocation, session binding, and authorization checks are application responsibilities unless the relevant `jose` validation option was used and bypassed.
+- **Application mutation of values**: Returned values are mutable.
+Security issues caused by mutating an input while an operation is pending, or modifying a returned payload, header, Disclosure, callback argument, or result object and then treating the modified value as authenticated are application misuse, not vulnerabilities in this library.
+- **Application callbacks**: Security issues caused by a callback returning an incorrect key, trusting attacker-controlled callback input, or otherwise implementing application trust policy incorrectly are application issues unless the library failed to invoke the callback as documented.
 - **Raw token string identity**: Security issues caused by using the original JWT, JWS, or JWE string as a canonical authorization, authentication, replay-prevention, revocation, cache, or session-binding key are application misuse unless the application has defined and enforced its own canonical representation.
 - **Decode-only APIs**: Security issues caused by using `decodeJwt` or `decodeProtectedHeader` as if they authenticated, decrypted, verified, or validated a token are application misuse, not vulnerabilities in this library.
 - **Unsecured JWTs**: Security issues caused by using `UnsecuredJWT` for authenticated or integrity-protected data are application misuse, not vulnerabilities in this library.